• Recipes

 • You May Also Like

-Most Thanksgiving and Christmas side dishes and main courses tend to be savory and heavy.
+Most Thanksgiving and Christmas side dishes and main courses are savory and heavy.
 But this southern sweet potato soufflé is a sweet side dish, with a smooth whipped sweet potato puree as the base and a sweet and crunchy pecan streusel topping.
 It pairs nicely with all of the savory dishes in a traditional holiday meal and also has a great contrast of textures.

 It's also perfect for making ahead, so it makes things a little easier on the big day!